By Fiona McKim

 We'll also provide information on the different types of hair dryers, from ionic to salon professional, as well as the answers to all your hair dryer questions, like “Do I need a cold shot or a diffuser?” and “How powerful does a hair dryer need to be?”
 You'll find these details towards the bottom of this guide.

-The best hair dryer you can buy
+The best hair dryer as reviewed by our experts

 Let’s get the obvious out of the way first: Not everyone has hundreds of pounds to budget for beauty, and you certainly don’t need to spend that much to buy a quality hair dryer (there are plenty of excellent budget-friendly choices on this list).
 But, if you are planning to make a sizeable investment, it’s easy to see why the Dyson Supersonic has such a devoted fan base, and why we had to write up a Dyson hair dryer review in our best hair dryer guide.

 As you’d expect from the brain who managed to turn vacuum cleaners into a bonafide status symbol, the spec is impressive.
 The main USP is power, generated from a 13-blade digital motor, positioned not in the head of the dryer, as is the industry norm, but in the handle.
-Said motor sends 13 litres of air per second up to the head, which is then multiplied to 41 litres and checked 20 times per second to maintain a precise temperature.
+Said motor sends 13 liters of air per second up to the head, which is then multiplied to 41 liters and checked 20 times per second to maintain a precise temperature.
 The aim is fast, controlled drying and styling without the damage of extreme heat.
 The dryer runs at a relatively low 1600W, proving bigger isn’t always better when it comes to power.

 So, what’s it actually like to use?
 In a word, impressive.
 Considering how much technology the Dyson packs in, the experience is pleasingly pared back, with three speed controls and four heat, plus a cold-shot button.
 Tap the power button and it whooshes right to full speed, not a second wasted warming up, plus it’s noticeably quiet and a dream to control, thanks to that handle-based motor (why didn't anyone think of that before?).